fabiomattei/rubygtkfun/_posts/2020-07-13-grid-container.md

 grid.attach @hello_button, 0, 0, 1, 1 # child, left, top, width, height
 {% endhighlight %}

-In this example we are creating a button having label "Hello" that is positioned in the grid at cohordinates
+In this example we are creating a button having label "Hello" that is positioned in the grid at cohordinates (first top left cell)

-* left: 1
+* left: 0
-* top: 1
+* top: 0

-and the cell has properties
+and the cell has the following dimentions in terms of room taken in the grid

 * width: 1
 * height: 1